Mill Valley, California: 1950s to present

 Cascade Dam, built in 1893, was closed in 1972 and drained four years later in an attempt to curb the "hordes" of young people using the reservoir for nude sunbathing and swimming.
-Youth subculture would come under attack again in 1974 when the City Council banned live music, first at the Sweetwater and later at the Old Mill Tavern, both now defunct.
+Youth subculture would come under attack again in 1974 when the City Council banned live music, first at the Sweetwater and later at the Old Mill Tavern.
 In 1977, the Lucretia Hanson Little History Room in the library opened and became the base of operations for the Mill Valley Historical Society.
 Marin County was hit with one of the worst droughts on record beginning in 1976 and peaking in 1977, brought on by a combination of several seasons of low rainfall and a refusal to import water from the Russian River, instead relying solely on rain water from Mt.
 Tam and the West Marin watersheds to fill the then-six reservoirs.
 By June 1977, the County managed to pipe in water from the Sacramento River Delta, staving off disaster.
 The rainfall during the winter of 1977-78 was one of the heaviest on record.
 The Mill Valley Film Festival, now part of the California Film Institute, began in 1978 at the Sequoia Theatre.